boemd/CinCGAN/README.md

 # CinCGAN
-Unofficial implementation of the model proposed in *Unsupervised Image Super-Resolution using Cycle-in-Cycle Generative Adversarial Networks* by Yuan *er al.*
+Unofficial implementation of the model proposed in *Unsupervised Image Super-Resolution using Cycle-in-Cycle Generative Adversarial Networks* by Yuan *et al.*

 Master's thesis for the Degree *ICT for Internet and Multimedia*, University of Padova.